 This is how the Internet of Things is happening and will happen — individuals and small teams at companies using off the shelf hardware and code generation from Temboo to start IoT applications that bring value and solve problems immediately without too much complexity.

 Now Hashim is about to get even more out of Temboo.
-With Cloud Controls, Temboo is extending code generation to include sensor data visualization and actuator controls.
+With Temboo’s Kosmos IoT system, Temboo is extending code generation to include sensor data visualization, actuator controls, and more in an end-to-end application.
 Now, keeping an eye on the conditions of any operation can be done from anywhere — whether you’re working to improve factory production, shipping logistics, water consumption, waste management, or laboratory processes in life sciences.

-With Cloud Controls, a single Temboo-generated code snippet is all it takes to create resilient and powerful applications.
+With Kosmos, Temboo-generated code is all it takes to create resilient and powerful applications.

 All of the code is optimized to be plug-and-play and worry free and is designed to address common requirements and needs across the wide spectrum of IoT applications: